liuyehcf/BlogSource/_posts/Spring-Cloud-Overview.md

 # 17 Spring Cloud Vault

 > Spring Cloud Vault Config provides client-side support for externalized configuration in a distributed system.
-With HashiCorp’s Vault you have a central place to manage external secret properties for applications across all environments.
+With HashiCorp's Vault you have a central place to manage external secret properties for applications across all environments.
 Vault can manage static and dynamic secrets such as username/password for remote applications/resources and provide credentials for external services such as MySQL, PostgreSQL, Apache Cassandra, MongoDB, Consul, AWS and more.

 # 18 Spring Cloud Gateway